Get all the latest data for Douala

 What's the 12-month outlook for demand in Douala in 2026?

-As of early 2026, the 12-month demand outlook for residential property in Douala is steady but selective, with buyers rewarding correctly priced properties that have clean documentation and practical locations while avoiding overpriced or risky listings.
+As of 2026, the 12-month demand outlook for residential property in Douala is positive but selective, with the best demand for clean-title apartments priced for middle and upper-middle-income buyers.

 By the way, we also have an update regarding price forecasts in Cameroon.